Rohit-Kumar-219/Trial/README.md

 ## Components

-   -2x Arduino
+   - 2x Arduino
-   -2x NRF module
+   - 2x NRF module
-   -5x Servomotor
+   - 5x Servomotor
-   -Laptop (for image processing)
+   - Laptop (for image processing)
-   -5x 10k Resistors
+   - 5x 10k Resistors
-   -2x 9V Batteries
+   - 2x 9V Batteries
-   -2x Breadboard
+   - 2x Breadboard
-   -Jumpers
+   - Jumpers
-   -Braid wire (for the flexibility of the  fingures of the bot)
+   - Braid wire (for the flexibility of the  fingures of the bot)

 ## Workflow